 But with support from Holt donors, Liya was admitted to the nutritional rehabilitation center at the Holt-supported Mother and Child Hospital.
 She stayed there with her mother and began to receive the vital nutrition she needed — expertly administered as to not overwhelm her frail body.

-“Kids can catch up pretty fast,” says Emily DeLacey, the director of Holt’s nutrition program.
+“Kids can catch up pretty fast,” says Emily DeLacey, director of Holt’s nutrition and health programs.
 “Weight is the fastest thing to respond to nutrition therapy.”

 That’s why, already, Liya is looking so much better.